Forks of the Wabash

-Historic Forks of the Wabash is a historic museum park near Huntington, Indiana, that features site several historic buildings, trails and remnants of the Wabash and Erie Canal.
+Historic Forks of the Wabash is a historic museum park near Huntington, Indiana, that features several historic buildings, trails and remnants of the Wabash and Erie Canal.
 The location was the signing location of the historic Treaty at the Forks of the Wabash in 1838.
 The park is located along the Wabash River.
 It was listed on the National Register of Historic Places in 1985 as the Chief Richardville House and Miami Treaty Grounds.